Skip to main content

 Managing unexpected expenses

-Resist the temptation to take out a short-term payday loan to tide you over until your next pay cheque, .
-Introductory rates are often temporary and the real rate can be 25 to 30 times higher according to the federal government’s Financial Consumer Agency of Canada.
+Resist the temptation to take out a short-term payday loan to tide you over until your next pay cheque.
+Introductory rates for these loans are often temporary and the real rate can be 25 to 30 times higher, according to the federal government’s Financial Consumer Agency of Canada.

-A credit card can be very convenient if you use it wisely.
-It saves you running to the bank for cash.
-It makes online shopping easy.
-And you can earn reward points for things like groceries and travel.
+A credit card can be a convenient tool, if you use it wisely.
+It saves you time, makes online shopping easy, and can earn you reward points for things like groceries and travel.
 But choose your card carefully.
 Pick a reward program that will give you something you actually need.
-And compare all the cards’ features, including promotional details, fees and penalties for missing payments.
+Be sure to compare card features, including promotional details, fees, and penalties for missing payments.

 Here’s the golden rule for using a credit card: Only charge as much as you will have cash to pay for when the bill comes due.